fadedimon/forma/packages/forma-react/README.md

 }
 ```

+## Validation

+Forma doesn't give any advice how to validate forms, no built-in solution to keep things simple.
+It seems appropriate to let browser do all the job by using proper input types, "required" and "pattern" attributes.
+But any other validation can be performed.
+Again — you choose, what is best for your project.

+Please refer to [MDN's Client-Side form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) article to find out more what kind of validation browsers provide out of the box.

 ## How form elements are treated

-**Please note**, that elements without `required` attribute should be "optional" in your expectations, 'cause if they're not holding value, they will be skipped
+**Please note**, that elements without `required` attribute should be "optional" in your expectations, because if they're not holding value, they will be skipped by Forma

 | Code                             | Value type | Comment                                                                 |
 | -------------------------------- | ---------- | ----------------------------------------------------------------------- |